AustinRippee/AustinRippee.github.io/README.txt

 This is my personal project website.
-It includes an about me section, my current and completed projects, a background of my experience, and finally a detailed list of my educational background with any courses and certifications I have.
+It includes an about me section, a few of my current and completed projects, a background of my experience, and finally a detailed list of my educational background with any courses and certifications I have.